experiencelights/geniusfw2025/README.md

 Submit all bugs and feature requests here, and only here (not on Facebook, and not through email).

 NOT YET READY FOR TESTING:
-1. SD CARD - Sync Packets
-2. LONG RANGE RECEIVER DAISY CHAINING (DUMB MODE ONLY)
+1. LONG RANGE RECEIVER DAISY CHAINING (DUMB MODE ONLY)
-3. PIXEL COUNTING
+2. PIXEL COUNTING

 WHAT IS READY FOR TESTING: